How to Report a Case

-After these items are received, we will assign one of the Honor Council’s faculty (an investigating officer or “IO”) to investigate the situation.
-That person will contact you to get your account, and then meet with the student get the student’s statement.
-The IO then will write up a report and decide whether sufficient evidence exists to forward the case to the hearing level.
-If the student has been immediately upfront and accepted responsibility, the IO may recommend the case for an expedited sanction process (no hearing).
-If there is a hearing, you would be asked to attend if at all possible.
+Once the report is received, we first will inform the student that an allegation has been made.
+We will assign one of the Honor Council’s faculty (an investigating officer or “IO”) to investigate the situation.
+That person should contact you to get necessary clarifications about what’s alleged, and will meet with the student to get the student’s perspective and a written statement.
+The IO will write up a report and decide whether sufficient evidence exists to forward the case for adjudication.
+If the student has accepted responsibility, the IO may recommend the case for an expedited sanction process (i.e., no hearing).
+If there is a hearing, you will be asked to attend if at all possible.

 Please be reminded that the faculty involved may fail or reduce the grade of a student for the assignment or for the course at his or her discretion, if and after the student is found in violation of the Honor System.
 If, however, the student is found not in violation, the faculty member may not penalize the student on grounds of academic dishonesty.
-While cases are pending, and grades are due, faculty typically submit an “NR” on the gradesheet with a note to the Registrar.
-Cases pending before the Honor Council usually are not to be considered uncompleted courses.
+While cases are pending, and grades become due, faculty should submit an “NR” on the grade sheet with a note to the Registrar.
+Cases pending before the Honor Council do not warrant an Incomplete grade (“N”).